 The 3 Reasons an SEO Project Fails and How to Turn It Around

-In a live webinar last week, I talked about why SEO projects commonly get derailed and how to get them back on track.
-Here I’ll share many of those insights, and I invite you to watch the recording here.
+I recently gave a webinar on why SEO projects commonly get derailed and how to get them back on track.
+I share many of those insights below, and I invite you to watch the on-demand webinar to hear the full discussion.

 The relationship between a business and its SEO consultant is a delicate balance of give and take.